Norcroft C compiler

 The Norcroft C compiler (also referred to as the Norcroft compiler suite) in computing is a portable set of C/C++ programming tools written by Codemist, available for a wide range of processor architectures.

 Norcroft C was developed by Codemist, established in November 1987 by a group of academics from the University of Cambridge and University of Bath; Arthur Norman, Alan Mycroft and John Fitch.
 Development took place from at least 1985; the company was dissolved in May 2016.
 The name Norcroft is derived from the original authors' surnames.

 Supported architectures

 Acorn C/C++

 Acorn C/C++ was released for the RISC OS operating system, developed in collaboration with Acorn Computers.

+Apple MessagePad NewtonOS

+A 1996 version of the Norcroft C/C++ tools was part of the Newton C++ Toolbox (NCT) and the Driver Developers Kit (Lantern DDK).

 INMOS Transputer C Compiler

 This compiler for the INMOS Transputer was developed in collaboration with Perihelion Software.

 Cambridge Consultants XAP

 This compiler for Cambridge Consultants' XAP processor is another Norcroft compiler.